 There, he felt in love with the National Parks and decided to photograph all of them with a 5×7 large format camera , a single-handed, self-financed, monumental project that had not been completed by anyone before.
 To that effect, he settled in the San Francisco Bay Area and started crisscrossing this country to capture its diverse beauty.
 QT’s in-depth coverage of the Parks often dictated long hikes into the backcountry, with a 75 lb backpack, and only his passion and dedication to keep him company.
 By 2002, he had visited each of the (then) 58 National Parks.
 He subsequently left his distinguished career as a scientist to work as a full-time photographer.
 In 2009, Ken Burns featured him as one of the few living characters in his film “The National Parks: America’s Best Idea”.

 QT is the founder of the primary online resource for large format photography.
-His photographs have been the subject of two coffee-table books, and have appeared in several publications from National Geographic, Time, Life, Outside, Scientific American, GEO, and many others in dozens of countries around the world.
-His work has been profiled in publications such as Outdoor Photographer, View Camera, Rangefinder, National Geographic Explorer, Parks Magazine, and has been seen in galleries and museum exhibitions on both coasts.
-However , he reached his largest audience through terragalleria.com, one of the most most visited of all individual photographers websites.
+His photographs have been the subject of four coffee-table books, including the best-selling Treasured Lands, winner of six national book awards.
+They have appeared in several publications from National Geographic, Time, Life, Outside, Scientific American, GEO, and many others in dozens of countries around the world.
+His work has been profiled or reviewed in publications such as the New York Times, Boston Globe, San Jose Mercury News, Outdoor Photographer, National Geographic Explorer, Parks, and has been seen in galleries and museum exhibitions on both coasts.
+However, he reached his largest audience through terragalleria.com, one of the most visited of all individual photographers websites.